-2 tbs. lemon balsamic vinegar (ME’s bulk vinegar)
+2 tablespoons lemon balsamic vinegar (ME’s bulk vinegar)

 Add crumbled tofu to a mixing bowl.
 Stir in scallions, nutritional yeast, turmeric and salt.
 Mix together.
 Add remaining ingredients and combine together with the tofu.
 Serve cool.